 MediciNova Receives a Notice of Allowance for a New Patent Covering MN-001 and MN-002 for the Treatment of Hypertriglyceridemia, Hypercholesterolemia, and Hyperlipoproteinemia in Brazil

-/EIN News/ -- LA JOLLA, Calif., Jan.
-09, 2023 (GLOBE NEWSWIRE) -- MediciNova, Inc., a biopharmaceutical company traded on the NASDAQ Global Market (NASDAQ:MNOV) and the JASDAQ Market of the Tokyo Stock Exchange (Code Number: 4875), today announced it has received a Notice of Allowance from the Brazilian Patent and Trademark Office for a pending patent application which covers MN-001 (tipelukast) and MN-002 (a major metabolite of MN-001) for the treatment of hypertriglyceridemia, hypercholesterolemia, and hyperlipoproteinemia.
+LA JOLLA, Calif., Jan.
+09, 2023 (GLOBE NEWSWIRE) -- MediciNova, Inc., a biopharmaceutical company traded on the NASDAQ Global Market MNOV and the JASDAQ Market of the Tokyo Stock Exchange (Code Number: 4875), today announced it has received a Notice of Allowance from the Brazilian Patent and Trademark Office for a pending patent application which covers MN-001 (tipelukast) and MN-002 (a major metabolite of MN-001) for the treatment of hypertriglyceridemia, hypercholesterolemia, and hyperlipoproteinemia.

 Once issued, the patent maturing from this allowed patent application is expected to expire no earlier than July 2034.
 The allowed claims cover the use of MN-001 or MN-002 for reducing a triglyceride blood level, for reducing a total cholesterol blood level, and for reducing a low density lipoprotein (LDL) blood level.
 The allowed claims cover oral administration including liquid and solid dosage forms.
 The allowed claims cover a wide range of doses and a range of different dosing frequencies.